 After running an initial OKR setting session, but before teams start checking in, it’s important to refine & align those early OKRs.

-An OKR Gallery Walk is a variation on the OKR Festival, and one of my favourite ways to align OKRs in person after the initial drafting workshops.
+An OKR Gallery Walk is a variation on the OKR Festival, and one of my favourite ways to align OKRs after the initial drafting workshops.

-Combining elements of a traditional Gallery Walk and a more structured “Shift & Share” I run these in a speedy, informal variation and slower more structured one depending on the audience and the time available.
+Combining elements of a traditional Gallery Walk and a more structured “Shift & Share” I run these in a speedy, informal variation and a slower more structured variation depending on the audience and the time available.

 Before the event, get each team to transfer their OKRs from their drafting board and into a shared document, perhaps using this OKR sharing template.